Rushig1108/app/README.md

 >>>>>>> 744c3cb365ee87981fa930c3daa335fed1c6a20f

-making some changes to see if jenkins works.
+making some changes to see if jenkins works.Doing Changes from DevOps 2.0